 This section describes the handling of each of the iSCSI PDU types by the iSER Layer.
-The iSCSI Layer requests the iSER Layer to process the iSCSI PDU by invoking the appropriate Operational Primitive.
-A Connection\Handle MUST qualify each of these invocations.
-In addition, BHS and the optional AHS of the iSCSI PDU as defined in [iSCSI] MUST qualify each of the invocations.
+The iSCSI Layer requests the iSER Layer to process the iSCSI PDU by invoking the appropriate Operational Primitive qualified with the Connection Handle, BHS and the optional AHS of the iSCSI PDU as defined in [iSCSI].
 The qualifying Connection Handle, the BHS and the AHS are not explicitly listed in the subsequent sections.